ajhanisch/ORDPRO/README.md

 Orders Processor (Ordpro) is a script written in Python designed to automate processing orders.

 # **DESCRIPTION**
-Orders Processor (Ordpro) is a program originally written in PowerShell, translated to and enhanced by Python, compiled to an .exe designed to help automate the processing, handling, splitting, editing, combining, copying, moving, organizing, and archiving of orders given in the format of one or more documents containing one to many orders on a daily basis and or processing any number of historical orders originally generated and output from an orders generating system called AFCOS.
+Orders Processor (Ordpro) is a program originally written in PowerShell, translated to and enhanced by Python, additionally compiled to an .exe designed to help automate the processing, handling, splitting, editing, combining, copying, moving, organizing, and archiving of orders given in the format of one or more documents containing one to many orders on a daily basis and or processing any number of historical orders originally generated and output from an orders generating system called AFCOS.
 Allowing state-level and unit-level administrators to access, view, print, and manage orders for their unit/state easily.

 # **FEATURES**
 * Logging